rowanfoo/taj4j/README.md

 7. [Frontend] AngularJS

 Infrastructure:
 These apps are hosted on Rancher Kubernetes , running on single worker nodes.
-All the apps are single instances except for the logic (taj4j) app which is run on 2 instances to improve performance.
+All the apps are single instances except for the logic (taj4j) app which runs on 2 instances to improve performance.
 All apps uses Spring Boot Actuator , to generate heartbeats to Rancher, if in any instance that an apps dies , it will be automatically be restarted by Rancher.
 All codes are build and deploy by Jenkins , subsequently Helm chart is used to deploy apps into Rancher.